 This article gives you some excellent, further pointers on camera placement.

 Remember that your cameras must also be close enough to your Wi-Fi router for a strong signal.
 Most home security cameras require a minimum upload speed of 1 to 2 Mbps, although one of the systems in this buying guide requires a whopping 5 Mbps upload speed.

 Are home security systems worth the investment?

 Research has shown that home security systems actively deter criminals – whether a video doorbell, a single camera, or a comprehensive security system.
 So, yes, we would say that they're worth the investment.
 Discover more tips and tricks in our guide to how to protect your home.

 How much should I pay for a security camera?

 While the price point of your security camera should mainly depend on your budget, there are a few things to consider when choosing one.
 Even the least expensive security cameras on our list offer superbly crisp and clear image quality, which is the most important feature of a security camera.
-Not all, however, are equal in terms of the area that they cover and their angle of rotation.
+However, not all are equal in terms of the area they cover and their angle of rotation.
 If you just want something over your front door, that's not a problem.
-If you're concerned about multiple access points to your home, then you'll need something with a wider angle.
+However, if you're concerned about multiple access points to your home, then you'll need something with a wider angle.

 Finally, think about any smart features you want your camera to have: security cameras with smart connectivity, cloud image storage, two-way talk, and other extras cost more.
 Whether you think you need these features is entirely your choice.